Produce Sales to the General Public

 Beans, Beets, Broccolis, Cabbages, Carrots, Cauliflowers, Chards, Collards, Cucumbers, Eggplants, Fennel, Asian Greens, Kales, Kohlrabis, Lettuces, Scallions, Peas, Peppers, Radishes, Squash, Tomatoes, Turnips, Herbs.

-our 9th season of gardening will bring!
+our 9th season of gardening is certified organic!

 SUMMER MONTHS: Some local farmers and home gardeners plant and enjoy more tropical veggies during the summer months.
 From May through early September at Shadowood, we say a sad "goodbye" to our annual veggies and focus our energy on things that both re-nourish and rest the soil in our garden beds.